 Research student, School of English, Communication and Philosophy

-I’m a PhD student at the Centre for Language and Communication Research, working on legal-lay communication in domestic abuse policing.
-My thesis draws from body-worn video footage to examine police-victim interactions during first response call-outs in England and Wales.
+I’m a PhD student in the Centre for Language and Communication Research, working on legal-lay communication in domestic abuse policing.
+My thesis draws from body-worn video footage to examine police-victim interactions during first response call-outs to domestic incidents in England and Wales.

-In 2010/11 and 2011/12, I was a seminar Instructor in the Department of English and Applied Linguistics at De La Salle University, Manila.
+From 2010-12, I was a seminar tutor in the Department of English and Applied Linguistics at De La Salle University, Manila.
 My teaching modules were English for Communication, Speech Communication and English for Research.

 September 2018: 'Police 'use' of rapport in practice during domestic abuse call-out interactions'.
 Applied Linguistics and Professional Practice (ALAPP), Cardiff.

 June 2018: 'Rapport management in police-victim interaction during domestic abuse call-outs'.
 Centre for Language and Communication Research (CLCR) PGR Conference 2018, Cardiff University.

 June 2018: Organising committee member.
 CLCR PGR Conference 2018, Cardiff University.

 October 2011: Steering committee member and conference host.
 Globalization and Localization in Computer-Assisted Language Learning (GLoCALL) 2011, De La Salle University Manila, the Philippines.